 The holiday season is not only a great opportunity to spend time with loved ones, but also to look back at the year gone by.
 For us at Emsisoft, we could finally take a brief moment to realize just how busy 2017 has been for the team and the wider security industry: from major ransomware outbreaks that took most (Emsisoft customers excluded) by surprise to constant product evolution to guarantee the best possible malware protection for our customers, this year has been anything but uneventful.

-Better surf protection: Both online and in the water
+Better Web Protection: Both online and in the water

 Prevention is worth a pound of cure, so raising awareness of online security issues has always been close to our hearts.
-Back in November 2016 we started out with the world’s first surf protection research using drones and high technology drifters, teaming up with Surf Life Saving New Zealand to map currents and further understand threats and dangers that await unsuspecting surfers under the surface.
+Back in November 2016 we started out with the world’s first Web Protection research using drones and high technology drifters, teaming up with Surf Life Saving New Zealand to map currents and further understand threats and dangers that await unsuspecting surfers under the surface.

 The campaign results exceeded our highest expectations: not only was the project widely covered in media outlets across the country, but the insight gained formed the basis for future projects and was even presented at a conference sponsored by the World Health Organization.